Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Simulation and Data Analysis Pipeline

 The light curves are also sensitive to the scaled radii $r_1$ and $r_2$ of the system.
 To derive these values, we use the system's chirp mass and simulated mass ratio to calculate the individual masses, $m_1$ and $m_2$, from the expressions

 We obtain estimates for the radii of each white dwarf, $R_1$ and $R_2$, by fitting a univariate spline curve to a set of white dwarf masses and their corresponding radii and then evaluating the spline for masses $m_1$ and $m_2$, respectively.
-We approximate the semi-major axis $a$ by using the fact that the GW frequency is twice the orbital frequency and solving Kepler's Third law to get the expression:
+We obtain a rough approximation of the semi-major axis $a$ by using the fact that the GW frequency is twice the orbital frequency and solving Kepler's Third law to get the expression:

 We then scale the white dwarf radii in terms of the semi-major axis to acquire the dimensionless scaled radii values given by $r_1 = \frac{R_1}{a}$ and $r_2 = \frac{R_2}{a}$.

 The light curves produced by \texttt{ellc} provide an estimate for flux as a function of time.
 To provide realistic error bars for the analyses, we take CHIMERA data collected for the $6.9$ minute binary \citep{BuCo2019} from July 2018 and superimpose those error bars upon the simulated light curve.
 When performing the inference, we also include an arbitrary scaling parameter to account for any offsets in the flux due to the way the photometry is compared to the neighbor star.